maueroats/teaching/content/intermediate-cs/ch13/ch13-exc.md

    win.

-5. Write `not-blue-triangle?: image -> boolean` that is true only if the image is not a blue triangle (of any size).
+5. Write `not-blue-triangle?: image -> boolean` that is true only if the image is not a blue equilateral triangle (of any size).

 6. Stripes.
 Create a pattern of red, green, and blue diagonal stripes, each 50 pixels wide.